Browse

 Echternkamp, J. & Jaeger, S. (eds)

-Twenty-first-century views of historical violence have been immeasurably influenced by cultural representations of the Second World War.
-Within Europe, one of the key sites for such representation has been the vast array of museums and memorials that reflect contemporary ideas of war, the roles of soldiers and civilians, and the self-perception of those who remember.
-This volume takes a historical perspective on museums covering the Second World War and explores how these institutions came to define political contexts and cultures of public memory in Germany, across Europe, and throughout the world.
+The modern vision of historical violence has been immeasurably influenced by cultural representations of the Second World War.
+This volume takes a historical perspective on World War II museums and explores how these institutions came to define the broader European, and even global, political contexts and cultures of public memory.

-Subject: Museum Studies Memory Studies
+Subjects: Museum Studies History: World War II Memory Studies

 eBook available

-December 2010
+Published December 2010

 Experience and Memory